 Can You Sue A Hospital For Getting MRSA?

-If you have contracted MRSA, Accident Claims can help you get the compensation you may be entitled to if it was due to the negligence of a third party.
+If you have contracted MRSA, Accident Claims can help you get the MRSA compensation you may be entitled to if it was due to the negligence of a third party.
 From poor hygiene to a lack of proper treatment, there are many reasons why this may occur.
-Call 0800 073 8801 to speak to our legally trained team.
+Please call 0800 073 8801 to speak to our legally trained team or to be connected to a specialist solicitor with experience in hospital negligence claims.
 But first, please read on to find out more about MRSA personal injury claims for compensation.